You fight til' the end

-- Cast Full of Gay: The show has a very diverse cast of LGBT characters: Enid and Venomous are bisexual, Red Action is a lesbian, Boxman is pansexual, the Hue Troops are all LGBT+, Gregg is non-binary, Nick and Joff are a gay couple, and there are a number of Ambiguously Gay or Ambiguously Bi characters (such as Rad, Raymond, Elodie, RMS, Brandon, Pastel, and Koala Princess.)
+- Cast Full of Gay: The show has a very diverse cast of LGBT characters: Enid and Venomous are bisexual, Red Action is a lesbian, Boxman is pansexual, the Hue Troops are all LGBT+, Gregg is non-binary, Nick and Joff are a gay couple, Rad and Raymond are both queers and there are a number of Ambiguously Gay or Ambiguously Bi characters (such as Elodie, RMS, Brandon, Pastel, and Koala Princess.)

 - Cast of Snowflakes: This show has a little bit of everything in its cast.
 Humans, aliens, sentient food, anthropomorphic animals, robots, cyborgs, demons, angels, mutants...